breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/preliminary.md

 #### 1.Create A New Javascript File

+We need to create a Javascript file to add all of the routes and functionality of the login.
+Without this we would only be able to see the html form but not use it.

-!!! note "File Location"
+!!! warning "File Location"

     This file must be inside your project folder.
+If it is not within the correct folders your routes may not work.

 ???+ tip "Naming Your File"